IMGIITRoorkee/omniport-docker/README.md

 ### Installation

 You need to have Docker and Docker Compose installed on your system.
-Pro-tip: create the alias `dc=docker-compose` in your `.bashrc` file.
+Pro-tip: create the alias for `docker-compose` in your `.bashrc` (or in some operating systems, `.bash_aliases`): `alias dc='docker-compose'`

 Then for additional security, and to emulate the setup I have on my machine, edit the file `/etc/docker/daemon.json` as follows.
 Create the file if it does not exist already.
 Learn about user namespace remapping to better understand what this change does.